wo3kie/cxxDojo/README.md

 **rho_pollard.cpp**
 Implement the Pollard's rho algorithm.
 From [Wikipedia](https://en.wikipedia.org/wiki/Pollard%27s_rho_algorithm) Pollard's rho algorithm is a integer factorization algorithm.

-**r_squared.cpp**
-Implement a function to calculate r squared score.
-From [Wikipedia](https://en.wikipedia.org/wiki/Coefficient_of_determination) R squared, also known as coefficient of determination is the proportion of the varince in the dependent variable that is predictable from the independent variable(s).

 **scaling.cpp**
 Implement functions for mean scaling and standard scaling.
 From [Wikipedia](https://en.wikipedia.org/wiki/Feature_scaling) scaling is a method used to standardize the range of independent variables of features of data.